MichaelMonashev/sync/README.md

             // Do something alone.
 Sleep, for example. ;-) time.Sleep(time.Millisecond)

-           // Try to unlock key
+           // Try to unlock the key
             err = nm.Unlock(lock)
             if err != nil {
                     // No problem.
-Key will unlock automatically after expiration. fmt.Println("Error while unlock key:", key, "error:", err) }
+The key will unlock automatically after expiration. fmt.Println("Error while unlock key:", key, "error:", err) }
     }